bbbkada/EDMC-PlanetPOI/README.md

 - Collapsible folder view in the main UI

 ### 🔗 Share POIs
-- Generate shareable links for any POI
+- Generate shareable Urls for any POI, Url points to a info page at github.io, if pasted in a browser
-- Auto-detect and paste shared links with Ctrl+V
-- Copy system names to clipboard for easy navigation setup
+- Paste shared url in the add dialog to autofill it's values.
-- Share individual POIs or entire collections via JSON export/import
+- Share individual POIs or entire collection via JSON export/import

 ### ⚙️ Customizable Settings
 - Adjust maximum number of overlay rows displayed